 Shot six times, Amir lives to tell his tale

-After broadband internet was restored in selected areas on July 23, a video began circulating on social media showing a boy hanging from the ledge of an under-construction building.
+After broadband internet was restored in selected areas on July 23, a video dated from July 19 began circulating on social media showing a boy hanging from the cornice of an under-construction building.

-Two cops are then seen arriving at the scene and several rounds of gunshots are heard.
-The video shows police pointing their guns at the boy, who is desperately hanging on his fingertips for his life.
+Two cops then arrive at the scene and several rounds of gunshots are heard.
+The video shows police pointing their guns at the boy, who is desperately hanging on for his life.

 The footage led many to believe that the person in the video had been killed on the spot.

-It was confirmed that the footage was taken from a building near Meradia Bazar in Rampura.
+It was confirmed that the footage was from a building near Meradia Bazar in Rampura.

 Visiting the under-construction building, this correspondent saw bloodstains on the third and fourth floors.

-However, without tracing the body, The Daily Star could not confirm the death.
+However, this was all circumstantial evidence, and without tracing the body, The Daily Star could not confirm the death.

+Despite efforts to track down the body to confirm the death, all attempts failed.

-Recently, The Daily Star got information that Amir, the subject in the video who everyone believed to be dead, is alive.
+However, recently, we got information that Amir Hossain, the subject in the video who everyone believed to be dead, is alive.

 He is now recovering at his Dhaka residence in a slum in Noapara, Meradia.

-Speaking with The Daily Star yesterday, Amir told us how he survived.
+Speaking to The Daily Star yesterday, Amir told us how he survived.

 After attending Friday prayers, he was on his way home when BGB and police opened fire on protesters.
 Fearing for his life, he ran and took refuge on the fourth floor of the under-construction building.

+Suddenly, another cop from the third floor shot at him six times, aiming at both of his legs.

+He fell to the third floor, collapsed and began bleeding profusely.
+Then the officers left, completely disregarding whether Amir was alive.

-"I tried to get up but had no strength.
-I shouted, but sounds of gunfire muffled my pleas for help," Amir recounted referring to the clash that was going on nearby.
+"I tried to get up, but had no strength.
+I shouted, but sounds of gunfire muffled my please for help," Amir recounted.

 "At one point, I almost gave up hope.
 I thought I would die.
 My vision was blurred, but a part of me didn't want to give up.
 I kept thinking, 'I can't die like this'.
 Thoughts of my elderly father and my sister, whose marriage I had been saving money for, kept me going.
 This wasn't how I would die," he added.

-Nearly three hours later, after the clash subsided, a student rushed into the building and found Amir lying in a pool of blood.
+Gradually, the gunshots stop ringing through the area.
+After nearly three hours, a student rushed into the building and found Amir lying in a pool of blood.

 Two doctors from a nearby hospital, who were in the area, quickly joined the rescue.
 They worked desperately to stop the bleeding.